 An equipment tag describes the equipment class of a piece of equipment.
 Examples are light bulb, thermostat, pump, car, wall switch, push button, alarm system, or alarm detector.

-New equipment tags MUST prove they describe the equipment class of a physical or virtual device.
+New equipment tags MUST describe the equipment class of a physical or virtual device.

+New equipment tags MUST be a noun.

 POINT